By the Economic Development Partnership of North Carolina

 North Carolina wrapped up 2019 as a year when more than 150 companies across all industries announced relocation and expansion projects expected to bring in $4.1 billion in investment and over 21,000 new jobs — the state’s highest annual job tally associated with new projects in over a decade.
 Many of those projects were launched by growing tech companies.
 Other businesses were investing in the best location to modernize their technology systems.

-As recently as this April, Bandwidth announced plans to build a new $103-million Raleigh headquarters and add 1,165 jobs there.
+In April, for example, Bandwidth announced plans to build a new $103-million Raleigh headquarters and add 1,165 jobs there.
 The firm, which makes communications software supporting the video conferencing of Zoom, Google, Microsoft, and Cisco, had considered expanding in other locations including its offices in Denver and Rochester, N.Y.

 A month later, California-based GRAIL, a biotech company pioneering a single blood test that detects more than 50 cancers, revealed its plan to establish a $100-million facility in Research Triangle Park, creating 398 new jobs.
 The Silicon Valley startup is using next-generation sequencing and cutting-edge computer and data science to better understand cancer biology and develop its multi-cancer, early cancer detection blood test.